 Her work with contemporary music has also brought her into close contact with such exciting composers as Helmut Lachenmann, Hans Thomalla, Unsuk Chin, Brian Current, Alice Ho, Johannes Schöllhorn, Vassos Nicolaou, Julien Jamet, and Giovanni Biswas.

-Claudia completed her undergraduate studies at The Glenn Gould School of The Royal Conservatory, as a Dean's scholarship student studying with David Louie and John Perry, and her Master’s of Music at the Hochschule für Musik und Tanz Köln with Prof. Dr. Florence Millet, and studies currently in the studio of Prof. Pierre-Laurent Aimard.
+Claudia completed her undergraduate studies at The Glenn Gould School of The Royal Conservatory, as a Dean's scholarship student studying with David Louie and John Perry, and her Master’s of Music at the Hochschule für Musik und Tanz Köln with Prof. Dr. Florence Millet, and just graduated with highest honours from the Master's of New Piano Music in the class of Prof. Pierre-Laurent Aimard.